HEATHERS (1988)

 All three of the Heathers also stumbled upon their roles by chance.
 Heather Graham was 17 when offered the role of Heather M, but her parents found the script too offensive and dark so refused to let her participate.
 Former model Lisanne Falk joined fellow Say Anything (1989) cast member Kim Walker as Heather M., whereas Walker took the role as Heather C. because she was dating Slater at the time.
 Shannen Doherty originally wanted the role of Veronica, but it was taken so producers asked her to audition for Heather D. Although she secured the role by impressing producers with an “amazing” audition, Lehmann has since stated that Doherty was difficult to work with.
 Refusing to say explicit lines and refusing to dye her hair blonde, Doherty claims she was disappointed with the movie because she expected it to be more drama than a dark comedy.

 Heathers does have its flaws.
-Although it perfectly turns the film aesthetic John Hughes popularised on its head, it conforms to much of the teen movie traditions, with snappy dialogue, underdog heroes, and a beautiful cast.
+Although it perfectly turns the film aesthetic John Hughes popularised on its head, it conforms to much of the teen movie tradition, with snappy dialogue, underdog heroes, and a beautiful cast.
 However, unlike most teen flicks at the time, it managed to portray a capitalist message of the era.
-In the same vane as John Carpenter’s They Live (1988) and Brian Yuzna’s Society (1989), Heathers satirised the capitalist structure so prominent in the Reagan Era.
-The facade of cheery 1950s conservatism and ruthless consumerism is depicted by both the adults and students.
-Each time Veronica sits down with her parents the shallow repetitive conversations always results in Veronica calling her dad an idiot.
+In the same vein as John Carpenter’s They Live (1988) and Brian Yuzna’s Society (1989), Heathers satirised the capitalist structure so prominent in the Reagan era.
+The façade of cheery 1950s conservatism and ruthless consumerism is depicted by both the adults and students.
+Each time Veronica sits down with her parents, the shallow, repetitive conversations always result in Veronica calling her dad an idiot.
 Along with the cruel hierarchy of Westerburg High School and the classroom division, Heathers captures the late-1980s era of Reagan perfectly.

 Upon release, audiences and critics didn’t see the satirical perspective Lehmann and Waters aimed to express.
 Outraged parents objected towards Heathers’ dark themes and thought the injections of humour were irresponsible.
 A comedy about teen suicide (although, ironically, nobody kills themselves) and taboo subjects such as sexual assault felt beyond the pale.
 Three characters attempt to rape Veronica in the movie and several are forced into sexual acts against their will.
 Needless to say, distributor New World Pictures closed weeks after the initial release leading to a non-existent advertising campaign that drastically affected revenue.
 Debuting with a minimal dent in the box office of $177,000, Heathers only grossed $1.1M during its theatrical run, which is a little over half the budget.
 It was only until its release on VHS it gained a cult following and the recognition it still enjoys today.